 Premium rate within the health insurance system

-Due to a premium reform, since January 1, 2015 health insurance providers have once again been able to charge different premium rates.
+Health insurance providers are able to charge different premium rates.
 The Barmer premium rates listed here are calculated based on

 - the standard statutory premium rate of 14.6